ryanmccormickdev/ryanmccormickdev/README.md

 <details>
   <summary>My Engineering Present</summary>
   <br/>
   This past summer, I realized that I need to pick a major.
 The problem is, I had such wide-ranging experience.
-I've loved 3D CAD and mechanical design since middle school, but now I've got industry experience and connections in software, web, and artificial intelligence development.
+I've loved 3D CAD and mechanical design since middle school, but now I have industry experience and connections in software, web, and artificial intelligence development.
 Also, I self-studied AP Physics C: Electricity and Magnetism throughout my Junior year and now I have a sudden fascination for everything electronics.
 As a result, I've chosen Computer Engineering (or the closest thing to it) for each college I'm applying to, but there's a high chance I'll expand far beyond that field in my time as a college student.
 My current goal is to explore everything engineering-related through side-projects of mine, hopefully giving me a taste of what industry is like in each.
 </details>

 <details>
   <summary>My Engineering Future</summary>
   <br/>
-  I've already got moderate technical experience from my projects up until now.
+  I already have moderate technical experience from my projects up until now.
 That means my time in college and beyond can be put towards improving my leadership and entrepreneurial abilities.
-I think I've got a head start on other people; I've already got a portfolio that could land me a high-paying job (it already has), so now I can focus on creating impactful inventions to help those around me.
+I think I have a head start on other people; I have a portfolio that could land me a high-paying job (it already has), so now I can focus on creating impactful inventions to help those around me.
 Given my high school record, you can be sure that I'll bring some amazing motivation and innovation to your college, on top of some radical bass playing.
 So, consider giving me a spot in your class of 2025 (and maybe a penny or two because my parents are paying for my two older brothers' college).
 </details>

 ## Current Projects